 Fabric and Other Supplies

-- ⅓ yard of 45”+ wide mid-weight canvas, twill or similar in a coordinating solid for the accent trim; we used 54” Bentley Twill in Gray
+- ⅓ yard of 45”+ wide mid-weight canvas, twill or similar in a coordinating solid for the accent Trim; we originally used 54” Bentley Twill in Gray

-- ½ yard of 54”+ wide lightweight ripstop or similar lightweight, water resistant fabric in a coordinating solid for the lining; we used a standard 59” ripstop nylon in gray
+- ½ yard of 54”+ wide lightweight ripstop or similar lightweight, water resistant fabric in a coordinating solid for the Lining; we originally used a standard 59” ripstop nylon in gray

 - 2¼ yards of 1½” wide flexible belting for the shoulder strap and handles; we used Dritz 1½” Belting in a Brown/Tan Stripe — the carded belting comes 2 yards to a card, so we purchased two packages; some outlets offer it by the yard